Johanna-Ezedinma/Johanna-Ezedinma/README.md

   <a href="mailto:johannaezedinma@gmail.com"><img src="https://img.shields.io/badge/Email-Contact-green?style=for-the-badge&logo=gmail"></a>
 </p>

-## 🚀 About Me
+##  About Me
-I enjoy working at the intersection of data and delivery.
-I turn raw information into clear insights and I support teams by managing the structure that brings those insights to life.
-I enjoy analyzing trends, building dashboards, and helping stakeholders understand what the numbers mean for their decisions.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+I am a data analyst with a background that blends the precision of Biochemistry with the strategic oversight of Project Management.
+Studying molecular systems has taught me the importance of a clean data and the impact of small variables on large outcomes.
+Transforming messy datasets into clear narratives that solve problems and predict future outcomes is one of my greatest joys.

+While I enjoy analyzing trends and helping stakeholders understand what the numbers mean for their decision, I am currently expanding my horizons into the world of data science and machine learning through the She Code Africa Data Science Scholarship.

-When I'm not working with data, I enjoy working out in the gym, cycling and taking walks in parks.
-I love the "aha!" moment when data reveals something new and useful.
+When I am not working with data, you will find me at the gym, cycling or walking in parks as i find that moving away from the screen often sparks my clearest thinking.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 <!-- ### [🏆 Check Out My Full Portfolio Website](https://Johanna-Ezedinma.github.io/)